chiusday/apollo-graphql-gateway/Readme.md

 ## That's it!
 * Run gateway
 * customer-dgs
 * account-dgs

-_GraphQL requests to Customer can include accountsForCustomer field and will return related accounts_
+_Now, GraphQL requests to Customer can include accountsForCustomer field and will return related accounts_

+This is great, however, if accounts have to be fetched for multiple customers it will make N calls to account microservice.
+This is know as [The N+1 Problem](https://medium.com/the-marcy-lab-school/what-is-the-n-1-problem-in-graphql-dd4921cb3c1a).